-Iguanas can grow to be up to 7 feet long (when their tail is included in the measurement) and they will weigh about 20 pounds (much larger than most people think an iguana gets).
-Therefore an aquarium or small reptile enclosure is a very short-lived home for a green iguana.
-Custom-built enclosures, and more often than not, bedrooms or large closets, are utilized for keeping pet iguanas safe and warm.
+Iguanas can grow up to 7 feet long when their tail is included in the measurement, and they generally weigh around 20 pounds.
+This size often surprises people who start with a little baby iguana.
+Therefore, an aquarium or a small reptile enclosure is a very short-lived home for a young iguana.

 Food and Water

 Fresh food is the key to a healthy iguana.
 Iguanas in the wild are strict herbivores.
 They avoid eating animal protein, including insects.
 In fact, diets high in protein can cause health issues, such as kidney failure, in an iguana.

 In addition to a quality pelleted commercial diet, provide your iguana with dark leafy greens, some fruit, and a calcium supplement.
 Plus, iguanas need fresh water available at all times.
 Follow your veterinarian's instructions on the quantity to feed to maintain a healthy weight for your pet's size.

 It’s important to remember that iguanas swallow their food whole without chewing, so everything you offer must be chopped or shredded into tiny pieces.
 Remove and discard any food that hasn’t been eaten within 24 hours.

 Like most pet reptiles, iguanas carry salmonella.
 This means salmonella is present in the iguana’s digestive tract without causing disease to the animal.
 But humans can acquire it from touching the iguana or items in its environment.

 Follow common sense hygiene practices when handling iguanas.
 Wash your hands well before and after spending time with your pet, and avoid touching your face.
 This should prevent the spread of the disease in most cases.
 However, if there are young children, seniors, pregnant women, or immunocompromised people in your home, take extra precautions.
 An iguana might not be the right pet for your family.